apache/iotdb/docs/UserGuide/Comparison/TSDB-Comparison.md

 ## Comparison
-The above time series databases are compared from two aspects: the feature comparison and the performance comparison.
+This article will compare time series databases from both functional and performance perspectives.

 ### Feature Comparison